Zach Edey

-Edey also represented Canada at the 2021 FIBA Under-19 Basketball World Cup in Latvia.

-Early life and high school career
+Early life

-Zach Edey was born in Toronto on May 14, 2002, to Julia and Glen Edey.
-His 6 ft 3 in mother was born to Chinese immigrants in Toronto, where she grew up and played basketball; his father is white.
+Zachry Cheyne Edey was born in Toronto on May 14, 2002, to Julia and Glen Edey.
+His 6 ft 3 in mother was born to Chinese immigrants in Toronto, where she grew up and played basketball; his father is White.
 Edey grew up playing ice hockey as well as baseball, which his father also played growing up.
-As a sophomore at Leaside High School in Toronto, Edey started playing basketball with the Northern Kings Amateur Athletic Union program.
-He only committed to the game when his exceptional height made baseball impractical, as his strike zone impacted his ability to play.
+As a grade 10 student at Leaside High School in Toronto, Edey started playing basketball with the Northern Kings Amateur Athletic Union program.